rackerlabs/rackspace-how-to/content/exchange/block-senders-in-owa.md

     <img src="{% asset_path exchange/block-senders-in-owa/block_or_allow.png %}" />

-4. Enter the email address or domain of the sender which you want to automatically mark as junk.
+4. Enter the email address or domain of the sender that you want to automatically mark as junk.

     <img src="{% asset_path exchange/block-senders-in-owa/blocked_senders.png %}" />